CAVEconnectome/terraform-google-cave/QUICKSTART.md

 ## Generate a starter global environnent with Cookiecutter

-We recommend that you set up a seperate repository to store all your environment configurations.
+We recommend that you set up a separate repository to store all your environment configurations.
 So make a new folder that you will store and track these files.

 ## Generate a starter local environment with Cookiecutter

-We recommend that you set up a seperate repository to store all your environment configurations.
+We recommend that you set up a separate repository to store all your environment configurations.
 So make a new folder that you will store and track these files.

 copy an example cookiecutter template file into that directory (we will refer to this AS ENVIRONMENTS_REPO) and rename it to something (we will call it CC_TEMPLATE.yaml)